Some important laws applicable to

 Commercial representative office is an organisational unit of a foreign company without a legal personality, which can operate from the time it is registered in the company register.
 The scope of activities of commercial representation offices are limited to mediating and preparing contracts and carrying out information, advertising and propaganda activities on behalf of the foreign company.

-In their own names, commercial representative offices may not conduct business activities that yield profits or other proceeds; however, they can conclude contracts related to its operation in the name and for the benefit of the foreign company.
+In their own names, commercial representative offices may not conduct business activities that yield profits or other proceeds; however, they can conclude contracts related to their operation in the name and for the benefit of the foreign company.

 The same employment rules apply to commercial representative offices as to branch offices.